 • First of all, go to the customer’s menu and select the received payment Option.

-• after selecting bounced check and you need to complete all the info which is needed.
+• After selecting the bounced check, you need to complete all the information that is needed.

-• Take note that for bank fees, if you don’t have an expense account then QuickBooks provide you the option to create a bank services charge expense.
+• Take note that for bank fees, if you don’t have an expense account, then QuickBooks provides you the option to create a bank services charge expense.

 • Select Record.
 The invoice is now unpaid and outstanding.
 It also includes a Bounced Check Charge for your customer.
 If you don’t have one, QuickBooks creates a Returned Check Charges income account for the charge.

-QuickBooks will provide you with a detailed explanation of everything that happens behind the scene when a check is marked as bounced.
+QuickBooks will provide you with a detailed explanation of everything that happens behind the scenes when a check is marked as bounced.

 What to Do With an Undeposited Check?